Where did I go: Los Angeles (CA), Grand Canyon (AZ), Las Vegas (NV), Death Valley (CA), Lake Tahoe (CA), San Francisco (CA)

 When we got to Newark airport, immigration took about 45 minutes.
 Transiting on US soil is interesting – you have to collect your luggage, go through customs and re-check your luggage through to the final destination.

-Although operated by United Airlines, it was very much a budget airline – you had to pay for food, and even the TV entertainment.
+The 6 hour flight from Newark to LA – although operated by United Airlines, it was very much in the style of a European budget airline – you had to pay for food, and even the TV entertainment.

 I arrived in LA safely and met up with my sister and parents who had arrived earlier.
 We got the hire car and came to the hotel.
 There aren’t many pictures to send you today – I attach one I took of the New York skyline from Newark airport.

 There were other shows and rides based on movies such as King Kong, Jurassic Park, Shrek, Despicable Me and Water World.
-The Kin Kong and Water World shows were really good.
+The King Kong and Water World shows were really good.

 My personal highlight (in addition to the studio tour) was seeing the original Delorean from Back To The Future.
 The flux capacitor is working and the timer circuits are on and set to Oct 26 1985.